josecelano/josecelano/README.md

 - In 2003 I used a PHP framework called [PHP.MVC](https://sourceforge.net/projects/phpmvc/).
 It was a port to PHP from the popular Java framework Apache Stratus(https://struts.apache.org/).
 [More info about that project (Spanish)](https://www.scribd.com/document/4421660/Proyecto-Fin-de-Carrera-Jose-Celano)

 - I started working professionally in a gaming company working on a game called Free Wheel (https://www.imdb.com/title/tt1893240/).
-An isometric driving strategy game taking place in a future world inhabited by zombies.
+It was an isometric driving strategy game taking place in a future world inhabited by zombies.

 - I founded a company called iQ Ingenieros together with [Emilio Medina](https://github.com/medinarribas).
 We were building desktop apps with C# and web apps with C# and PHP for 10 years.